 Virginia Code § 18.2-92 makes entering an occupied dwelling to commit a misdemeanor a Class 6 felony punishable by one to five years in prison, or less than 12 months at the discretion of a judge or jury.
 Class 6 felonies also may be punishable by a maximum $2,500 fine.
 Just as before with the penalties above, if you were armed with a deadly weapon, the burglary becomes a Class 2 felony.

 Entering a bank intending to commit larceny while armed with a deadly weapon is a Class 2 felony under Virginia Code § 18.2-93

-Potential Defenses: As with the arguments for the other felonies lack of intent to commit either a felony or a misdemeanor when you enter a dwelling may be defense in a burglary charge.
+Potential Defenses: As with the arguments for the other felonies lack intent to commit either a felony or a misdemeanor when you enter a dwelling may be a defense in a burglary charge.
 Another defense for a burglary charge is the absence of evidence of breaking and entering.
 Attorneys experienced with burglary cases can determine which argument provides the best defense for

 Contact The Brown Firm PLLC For Representation